Minseo (singer): 2018–present: The Diary of Youth

-On February 14, 2018, Mystic Entertainment announced that Minseo's debut schedule had been postponed to early March.
-The reason for postponement was revealed to have been the success of "Yes".
-Minseo expressed her feelings before releasing her debut album, "I will be able to meet my unique voice and music."
-On February 23, Minseo released the name and release date of The Diary of Youth and the name of the title track "Wonderful Dream".
-Mystic Entertainment said that Minseo's album contains the meaning that Minseo, who represents youth in her 20s, writes a consensus of youth through four diaries.
-On February 26, Minseo announced that she would release four songs sequentially, starting with title track "Wonderful Dream"; it was also revealed that "Wonderful Dream" is a song that contains the fresh excitement that a woman who learned love through writing feels for the first time.
-On February 28, Minseo revealed that composer Lee Min-soo and lyricist Kim Eana will participate in the title track.
+On February 14, 2018, Mystic Entertainment announced that Minseo's official debut had been postponed to early March due to the success of "Yes".
+On February 23, Minseo announced the name and release date of The Diary of Youth and the name of the title track, "Wonderful Dream".
+On February 26, Minseo announced that she would release four songs sequentially, starting with title track "Wonderful Dream".
+On February 28, Minseo revealed that composer Lee Min-soo and lyricist Kim Eana worked on the title track.
 On March 6, Minseo made her debut with the release of her first single "Wonderful Dream" from The Diary of Youth.

+In May 2023, Minseo signed with a new agency, Bill Entertainment.